Postfuhramt: Architecture

 Postfuhramt was built between 1875 and 1881.
 The architect of the building was Carl Schwatlo, with assistance of Wilhelm Tuckermann, and the iron dome was designed by Johann Wilhelm Schwedler.
 It was created under the leadership of the postmaster general Heinrich Stephan.
-The building was designed in an Italian Renaissance Revival style (specifically Northern Italian-Lombard early Renaissance) with yellow clinker brick and highlighting tile in turquoise blue and terracotta red, and it's dome was designed with a Byzantine influence.
-The three domes on the Postfhramt building were created to reflect on the architecture one block away, at the New Synagogue.
+The building was designed in an Italian Renaissance Revival style (specifically Northern Italian-Lombard early Renaissance) with yellow clinker brick and highlighting tile in turquoise blue and terracotta red, and its dome was designed with a Byzantine influence.
+The three domes on the Postfuhramt building were created to reflect on the architecture one block away, at the New Synagogue.

-The exterior of the building is decorated with 26 terracotta busts of people associated with the postal service and communications sector and they are presented in chronological order.
+The exterior of the building is decorated with 26 terracotta bust of people associated with the postal service and communications sector and they are presented in chronological order.

 Modernization and World War II

 In 1925, all of the horse stables were removed in the process of modernization.
 The Postfuhramt housed a pneumatic tube mail system (German: Rohrpost), which was active in the ca. 1940s until 1976.

 During World War II, the Postfuhramt suffered considerable damages.
 Air strikes hit the building and the side of the building facing Oranienburger Straße was burned down to the first floor.
 The building was threatened for demolition in the 1960s and 1970s.
 In 1973, a major renovation and restoration started on the structure.
 The building was used for postal service purposes until 1995.